socsieng/sendkeys/README.md

   `1` second.
 - `--animation-interval <interval-in-seconds>`: The time between mouse movements when animating mouse commands.
 Lower values results in smoother animations.
 Defaults to `0.01` seconds.
+- `--terminate-command <command>`: The command that should be used to terminate the application.
+Not set by default.
+  Follows a similar convention to `--characters`. (e.g. `f12:command,shift`).

 ## Installation